NethServer/docs/administrator-manual/en/fail2ban.rst

 Settings
 ========

 Fail2ban is configurable in the security category of the server-manager.
 Most of settings can be changed in the :guilabel:`Configuration` tab, only really advanced settings must be configured by the terminal.
-The :guilabel:`Ban status` tab displays the statistic and the banned IPs.

 Jails
 -----